alexreinert/piVCCU/README.md

   * Orange Pi One, 2, Lite, Plus, Plus 2, Plus 2E, PC, PC Plus running Armbian with Mainline kernel

     :warning: WARNING: Some models of the Orange Pi have a rotated GPIO socket.
 Please ensure the correct position of Pin 1!
+  * NanoPC T4 running Armbian with Dev kernel (Experimental)

+   : warning: WARNING: Do not connect RPI-RF-MOD to a power source.
+Do connect the NanoPC to a power source only.
   * Rock64 running Armbian with Dev kernel (Experimental) (LEDs of RPI-RF-MOD not supported due to incompatible GPIO pin header)
 * Properly installed HM-MOD-RPI-PCB or RPI-RF-MOD